Stich

 Stich has always

-of influences including jazz and the whole creative music tradition, 20th-century
+of influences including jazz and the entire creative music tradition, 20th-century

 classical music (especially the piano music of Arnold Schoenberg), blues,